dccuchile/beto/README.md

 ## Acknowledgments

 We thank [Adereso](https://www.adere.so/) for kindly providing support for traininig BETO-uncased, and the [Millennium Institute for Foundational Research on Data](https://imfd.cl/en/) that provided support for training BETO-cased.
+Also thanks to Google for helping us with the [TensorFlow Research Cloud](https://www.tensorflow.org/tfrc) program.

 ## Citation